United States recognition of Jerusalem as capital of Israel: Muslim world

 Following the announcement there were demonstrations in Iran, Jordan, Tunisia, Somalia, Yemen, Malaysia and Indonesia.
 Demonstrations and clashes continued on December 10.
 Demonstrators hurling rocks and bottles clashed with Lebanese security forces using tear gas and water cannons outside the American embassy near the Lebanese capital Beirut.

 Hundreds demonstrated outside US embassy in Amman, demanding its closure and the expulsion of the US charge d'affaires from Jordan.
 Thousands demonstrated outside the American embassy in Indonesia's capital, Jakarta.
 On December 10, tens of thousands protested in the Moroccan capital of Rabat.

-On December 11, Sayyed Hassan Nasrallah, the leader of Lebanese Hezbollah, said the organization would once again focus on Israel and the Palestinian cause.
+On December 11, Hassan Nasrallah, the leader of Lebanese Hezbollah, said the organization would once again focus on Israel and the Palestinian cause.
 He urged Arab states to abandon the peace process and called for a new Palestinian uprising.
 The same day, thousands of Hezbollah supporters demonstrated in Beirut, chanting "Death to America!
 Death to Israel!" while waving Palestinian and Hezbollah flags.

 Thousands of Hezbollah supporters in a Beirut rally demonstrated and chanted "Death to America!" and "Death to Israel!"
 A few hundred Iranian conservatives rallied against the US decision in Tehran, playing music with addition of lyrics like "the US is a murderer", "Palestinian mothers are losing their children" and "Death to America".

 An estimated 80,000 demonstrated against the decision in Jakarta on December 17, the 10th day of uninterrupted protests in Indonesia.
 Muslim clerics called for a boycott of American products.
 Anwar Abbas, a leading Muslim cleric of Indonesian Council of Ulema, read the petition calling for the boycott.

 On December 27, the Iranian government became the first Muslim nation that passed a bill recognizing Jerusalem as capital of Palestine.